fmichonneau/2016-05-31-upr-mayaguez/lessons/speadsheet/02-common-mistakes.md

 **Example**: merging cells.

 **Solution**: If you’re not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer’s ability to see associations in the data.
-Merged cells are an absolute formatting NO-NO if you want to make your data readable by statistics software.
+Merged cells are an absolute formatting disaster if you want to make your data readable by statistics software.
 Consider restructuring your data in such a way that you will not need to merge cells to organize your data.

 ## <a name="units"></a> Placing comments or units in cells